-Some years ago I was sitting in my shady corner under my ponderosa when I saw a small, fluffy feather dancing along the ground.
-Very fairy like, if ever there was a fairy moment.
+This story of an ant finding a large feather and deciding to take it home began some years ago when I was sitting in my shady corner under my ponderosa.
+To my surprise a small, fluffy feather began dancing along the ground — very fairy like, if ever there was a fairy moment.

 I immediately looked up to see if wind was stirring nearby leaves in a way that could account for the feather’s dance.

-When there wasn’t any visible wind movement, I went over for a look.
+When there wasn’t any visible wind movement, I went for a closer look.
 And, there was this tiny ant with this small, but still much larger than itself, feather.

 I went back to my lawn chair and watched the feathery dance, as the ant took its prize home to its hill.